 This time penalty will be served in Two Rivers.

 With the miles ticking off one by one and a brief respite between summits, the lead pack continues to keep a close eye on one another’s run/rest schedules, searching for any weakness or opportunity to exploit for precious seconds.

 Eagle checkpoint spent the day showing some great hospitality to several teams of the 2019 race, while the Dawson City checkpoint closed for another year.

-This afternoon at 12:27pm veteran musher Yuka Honda (bib #2) from Whitehorse, Yukon scratched from the race in Dawson City.
-Her decision was made for the well-being of the dogs.
+This afternoon at 4:00pm PST rookie musher Lisbet Norris (bib #14) from Fairbanks, Alaska scratched from the race in Dawson City, Yukon.
+Norris cited the decision was made for the best interest of her dog team.